 If you’re experiencing symptoms consistent with sinus bradycardia, make an appointment with your doctor.
 While sometimes sinus bradycardia may not need treatment, it can also be a sign of serious health conditions that need attention.

 Always seek emergency medical care if you experience chest pain that lasts longer than a few minutes, trouble breathing, or fainting.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 Sinus bradycardia is a slow, regular heartbeat.
 It happens when your heart’s pacemaker, the sinus node, generates heartbeats less than 60 times in a minute.